dougalrm/aider-patterns-wow/data/docs/leaders_create_the_optimal_environment_for_people_to_thrive.md

 ![A close up of leaves Description automatically generated](Leaders%20create%20the%20optimal%20environment%20for%20people%20to%20thrive_media/media/image1.jpeg)

-# Leaders Create the Optimal Environment for People to Thrive (CDF Pattern)
+# Leaders Create the Optimal Environment for People to Thrive